The train arrived on time, depositing me on the station platform at just the right time. British Rail could keep to some timescales then.

 It was then I realised something.
 My dad hadn’t covered my eyes like the other parents had covered their children’s eyes.
 I look up at him and saw the fascination in his eyes that I’d felt in mine.
 He realised I was watching, and looked away from the scene in front of him.

 I felt suddenly angry.
 Why are you pretending?
 I wanted to ask him.
 What’s wrong with feeling like this?
-Surely it’s not wrong to be fascinated by this?
+Surely it’s not wrong to be fascinated by death?

 I realised the truth; the rest of our family was different.
 My father and I were the only two who felt this way – fascinated by death – and my father had been beaten down over the years.